1580s

 1661 Virginia passes a law determining slave status based on the mother's slave status

-1662 Massachusetts Puritans create the Halfway Covenant to gain church membership
+Massachusetts Puritans create the Halfway Covenant to bring their youth to church membership

 1663 Charles grants wealthy friends the proprietary colony of Carolina